 Directors are responsible for attending the annual meeting of stockholders to the extent practicable.
-We did not hold an annual meeting of stockholders in 2018.
+All of our directors, except for Mr. Fonteyne and Mr. Steinberg, attended our annual meeting of stockholders in 2019.

 Policy on Trading, Pledging and Hedging of Company Stock